TomaszOrda/advent-of-code-2023/README.md

 Solutions for each day and task are in separate files.

 To run the solution:
 1. Build the designated solution file along with `../runner.cpp` and `../utils.cpp`.
+(Consult the .vscode folder in case of troubles.)
-2. By default, solutions use test inputs.
-To use puzzle input modify the `TEST` variable.
+2. Default build and run task uses `test` parameter.
+It uses the puzzle input, when running executable without any parameter.
 The puzzle input file should be named the same as the test input, but without `_test` suffix.
-3. Alternatively, you can run the solution with a custom input file by providing the file path as a parameter to the compiled executable.
+3. Alternatively, you can run the solution with a custom test input file changing the main function accordingly (`test_run()` -> `run(path)`).

 Data for each task can be accessed through the site.